Assault In The Third Degree – Denver

 Exercise your constitutional right to remain silent and don’t speak with police.
 They are gathering evidence to convict you!

-If you or a loved one has been charged with Assault in the Third Degree in Boulder, Jackson or Washington County, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a free consultation at 303-731-0719, or submit the “Get Help Now” form.
+If you or a loved one has been charged with Assault in the Third Degree in Boulder, Jackson or Washington County, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC for a free consultation at 303-731-0719, or submit the “Get Help Now” form.
 Together, we can protect your future.